ctrlaltdylan/shopify-nextjs-toolbox/README.md

 #### Hooks
 * `useApi` - for creating an axios instance that automatically adds the session token (`Authorization: Bearer <token here>`) to every HTTP request
 #### Helpers
-* `getShopOrigin` - for retrieving the `shopDomain` from the query string after the OAuth handshake for AppBridge to work properly.
+* `getShopOrigin` - for retrieving the `shopDomain` from the query string after the OAuth handshake for AppBridge to work properly. (uses Local Storage)
+* `useShopOrigin` - [Recommended] also retrieves and stores the `shopDomain` but does not use local storage to store the string.
+Instead it just sets the `shopOrigin` in React state.

 ## How to integrate Shopify's OAuth with a NextJs project